atomescrochus/laravel-itunes-search-api/README.md

 $deezer->cache(120) // an integer (number of minutes), for the cache to expire, can be 0, default is set in config
 ```

+### Caching and iTunes Store API's rate limiting
+Curently, the API is "[limited to approximately 20 calls per minute (subject to change)](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/)".
+(Approvimately!)

+For now, the only way to know that you're on the rather erratic Store's rate limit is if we hit an HTTP response of `403 Forbidden`.
+There is no way to know when it expires, or how many call you have left, or anything usefull for that matter (yep, this sucks).

+To help you manage the rate limiting, we  provide a parameter to the result object returned by the search called `rateLimited`.
+If set to `true`, we encountered a `403` and it means that you are rate limited.

+Of course, we cannot stop you from hitting the API even if you are rate limited, so it's _your_ duty to make sure you stope for a little while if `rateLimited` is set to true.

+One last thing on rate limiting: since we usually cache results by default, if we ever encounter a `403`, we return an empty result _without_ caching results, without consideration to the caching setting you could have set.
+This way, if you make the same call again within the normal caching time, but are not rate limited again, you won't get an empty result.

 ### Results

 In the example above, what is returned in `$results` is an object containing: a collection of results; a count value for the results; raw response data; and the unformatted query sent to the API.